IRWG/Rackham Community of Scholars

 Eligibility:

-- PhD students should have advanced to candidacy by the beginning of the fellowship (May).
+• Only PhD students that have advanced to candidacy at the time of application may apply.

 Criteria for Awards:

-Application Procedure: Complete the Online Application through InfoReady (link opens in a new window) and submit it along with additional documents:
+Online Applications are completed and submitted through InfoReady along with additional documents:

 Additional Information: